Colocynthidis fructus

 This section has been translated automatically.

-Cramp-like symptoms may occur, especially with irritable colon (-> dose reduction).
-A loss of electrolyte is to be expected with chronic use or abuse.
+Cramp-like symptoms may occur, especially with irritable bowel syndrome (-> dose reduction).
+A loss of electrolytes is to be expected with chronic use or abuse.
+1 g: Severe gastrointestinal complaints up to collapse, from 2 g lethal dose!

 Interactions